 First Aid and Medicine

 It is always beneficial to carry top of the range safety equipment.
-If you’re backpacking you don’t want to weigh yourself down, but I suggest carrying at least a small first aid kit.
+Wether you are backpacking through Europe or backpacking Southeast Asia you don’t want to weigh yourself down, but I suggest carrying at least a small first aid kit.

 You also need to carry anything that will help you manage your allergies or any medication that you might need to take.
 This will make you prepared if you have any minor medical problems.
 I suggest building your own first aid kit as it will be specific to your needs.